breezy-team/breezy/doc/user_manual/building.rst

 By default it uses ``dpkg-buildpackage -uc -us -rfakeroot`` to build the package.
 If you would prefer to use something else then you can use the ``--builder`` option to control this.
-For instance to build in a chroot you can run
+For instance to build in a pbuilder chroot you can run

 ::